CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: slog, Prometheus, OpenTelemetry, pprof, Pyroscope, Grafana, metrics, alerting, tracing, logs, zap, logrus, zerolog, GDPR, CCPA, CDP.
-These are terms developers naturally use when seeking observability help for Go services.
+Excellent coverage of natural terms users would say: slog, Prometheus, OpenTelemetry, pprof, Pyroscope, Grafana, metrics, alerting, tracing, logging, zap, logrus, zerolog, GDPR, CCPA, CDP.
+These are all terms a developer would naturally use when seeking observability help for Go services.

 3 / 3